Krzysztof Marciniak, Ph.D., docent

 I perform research in the area of integrable differential equations, a branch of mathematics studying beautiful and unique properties of special classes of nonlinear differential equations.
 My research is often inspired by various equations of mathematical physics (like Korteveg-de Vries equation, /nonlinear/ Schrödinger equation, Harry Dym equation) or analytical mechanics (like Hamilton, Hamilton-Jacobi or Lagrange equations).

-Curriculum Vitae (with a complete list of publications)
+Curriculum Vitae (with the complete list of publications)

 Integrable nonlinear ordinary and partial differential equations